mollybeach/bratcode-brainbook/newMacBookSetUpDeveloperGuide.md

 ---

-### 🔁 Make `--break-system-packages` behavior persistent
+### 🔁 Optional: Make `--break-system-packages` behavior persistent

-This ensures pip always allows installation into your user environment:
+This config ensures pip allows package installs without needing the flag each time:

 ```bash
 mkdir -p ~/Library/Application\ Support/pip
 echo -e "[global]\nbreak-system-packages = true" >> ~/Library/Application\ Support/pip/pip.conf
 ```

-> 💡 This avoids issues where pip refuses to install packages due to macOS system protection.
+> 💡 This is helpful if you install a lot of packages globally via `pip3` and want to avoid environment errors.

 ---